ehorvat1/NES-MEP-Reader/README.md

 7) Work is still in progress....

 ## Web interface:
 The web interface is very similar to original AMS MQTT Bridge.
-Basically just colors of plots and resolution of values were changed.
-I also changed the sign of "Import" and "Export" power - I found it more logical to show imported power as negaive values on the plots (I have prebuilt both options in firmware folder).
+I have added a 60 Minute plot, made the plots interactive and translated to German language.
 <img src="webui.png">